collective/collective.logbook/README.rst

     >>> "There are 1 saved (unique) Tracebacks and 1 referenced Tracebacks" in browser.contents
     True

-..
-Note:: There is also a `@@random-error-test` view, which randomly selects different tracebacks for testing.
+There is also a `@@random-error-test` view, which randomly selects different tracebacks for testing.

 Logbook logging can be deactivated on purpose in the `@@logbook-controlpanel` view::